-The iPhone 6S ships with iOS 9— an operating system built specifically to leverage 3D Touch so users can access completely new gestures and commands.
+The iPhone 6S Plus is outfitted with iOS 9, which is built specifically so that users can use 3D Touch to access completely new gestures and commands.
 For the first time, you can "peek" at content on your phone with a light touch and "pop" it into full view by pressing harder.
 From your home screen, you can almost "right click" on an app to get a popup menu with a harder press on its home screen icon.
 And to make everything feel intuitive, the iPhone 6S will provide you with 10-millisecond or 15-millisecond vibrations, called haptic taps, to let you know when an action is complete.

 It's stuff like 3D Touch that makes Apple, and the iPhone, the standard for high-end smartphones.
 As The Verge describes, "There just aren't other companies that can roll out a fea-ture like 3D Touch and make it work in a way that suggests the creation of entirely new interface paradigms, and every other phone maker needs to figure out exactly why Apple's cameras are so consistent before they can really compete."